-Officer note:- Binding arrangements for the 'long term management of the mitigation area' would be the subject of a S106 agreement.
+Officer comment: Binding arrangements for the 'long term management of the mitigation area' would need to be the subject of a S106 agreement.

-Housing Manager (Development) lnitialcomments
+Housing Manager (Development) lnitial.comments

 Current planning policy requirements Core Strategy policy CS9.
 2, the Havant Borough Housing SPD (July 2011), mean that developments of 15 units or more would be required to provide 30-40% affordable housing on site.